-You can apply to join the Multiple Engineering Co-Operative Program (MECOP) and experience full system development and testing at the Center for Applied Systems and Software (CASS), develop IT service delivery expertise working for the college's information services department, or immerse yourself in one of the many BIS internships offered by outside organizations.
+You can apply to join the Multiple Engineering Co-Operative Program (MECOP) and experience full system development and testing at the Center for Applied Systems and Software (CASS), develop IT service delivery expertise working for the college's information services department, or immerse yourself in one of the many Business Information Systems internships offered by outside organizations.
 As an intern you can apply what you learned in class in real-world organizations and develop marketable skills.
 And when you come back to school, you can share your experiences and newly acquired skills.
 Go make some waves!

 Read more here.

 Your freshman and sophomore years in Business Information Systems will be largely confined to starting the OSU baccalaureate core and the Business Core (see Requirements.)
 These courses are required of all business students.
 The BIS major courses are completed during the junior and/or senior years.
 Students should review the BIS major specific requirements.

 The OSU College of Business Business Information Systems and Accounting programs are certified by the Information Systems Audit and Control Association (ISACA).
 Students who complete their studies in both disciplines, will need only two, instead of the three years of practice normally required for the prestigious Certified Information Systems Auditor (CISA) certification.
 For more information on the CISA certification, see the requirements at isaca.org.

 Participation in Business Information Systems-specific enrichment activities expand your understanding and build your skills beyond the classroom.
 The Students in Information Management (SIM) Club meets weekly for presentations by recruiters, consultants or software instruction.
 Principal activities include weekly meetings, a career night in the winter, field trips in the winter and spring, and a graduation event in the spring.